siggy4/DB-Systems---Komodo-Dragons/README.md

 This is our DB Systems group: Komodo Dragons

-Project Name : Komodo Library System.
+Project Name : Komodo Library System, A library management system for All Saints School.

 Team Members include;
 1. Chanteezy (Captain) - 192475